 9. The methods for randomization in the experiment.

 10. A detailed description of the experimental procedure.

 This template can be used to provide study information.
 The registration information (in English, please) should be submitted in Word format and sent as an attachment to an email to Caroline Watt.
-Dr Watt will add to the Word file the registry ID number and date received, and then will save the file as a PDF whose filename includes the ID number.
+After the submitted document has been reviewed for consistency with registration requirements, Dr Watt will add to the Word file the registry ID number and date received, and then will save the file as a PDF whose filename includes the ID number.
 A registration can be revised, but the initial and revised version will both be posted if the revision is after the first participant has been tested.